About EASYGEN

 number 4

-An estimated ~50% cost reduction in cell therapy production
+Significant cost reduction in CAR-T cell therapy treatment

 number 5